 Account Procedures: Reimbursement loans will use the University’s Bank of America account without incurring additional bank fees.
 Non-reimbursement loans (e.g. draws) will require a custodial bank account to accommodate compliance with IRS guidelines.
 Additional bank fees related with a custodial bank account will be passed through to the borrower (e.g., $1,000 - $2,000).

-Interest Rate: The interest rate will be established when the pre-approved loan request is sent to the Bank by the Treasury Office and will be fixed for the duration of the loan.
+Interest Rate: The interest rate will be established when the pre-approved loan request is sent to the Bank by the DMA team and will be fixed for the duration of the loan.
 The interest rate is determined by adding together a verifiable index plus a spread.

 Payments: Amortization and debt service schedules will be provided by the Bank at the time of issuance.
 Principal will be amortized monthly resulting in level debt service payments.
 Payments from borrower will begin no later than 60 days after proceeds disbursement.
 Payments are to be made on the first business day of each month.